c2tonyc2/sysadmin-decal/basic/lab.md

     Moreover ping also provides metrics for Round Trip Time (RTT) and packet loss.
 Round trip time is defined as the time it takes for a response to arrive after sending the ping packet.
 These can prove to be very useful statistics.

 3. `traceroute`
 Traceroute sends packets Time to Live (TTL) equal to the number of hops.
-Routers decreases the value of TTL of an incoming packet and if it sees an incoming packet with TTL = 0 then drops it, otherwise it decreases the value and sends it further.
-At the same time it sends diagnosing information to the source about router's identity.
+Routers decrease the value of TTL for incoming packets.
+If a packet's TTL = 0 then the router drops it and may send back diagnostic information to the source about the router's identity.
+Otherwise the router continues forwarding the packet.

     Traceroute provides a detailed view of the routers that a packet traverses while on its way to a destination.